 Getting to Capitol Reef National Park

-Capitol Reef National Park is just over 2 hours west of Moab, though if you are flying into the area, Grand Junction, Colorado is your best bet at just under 3 hours away.
+Capitol Reef National Park is just over 2 hours west of Moab, though if you are flying into the area, you can fly to either Grand Junction, Colorado, which is just under 3 hours away or Salt Lake City, which is about 3 1/2 hours drive.
+I highly recommend doing it as a road trip to visit all of Utah’s National Parks, starting in Las Vegas.

 Where to stay